 So, how has this been achieved and how significant a role has technology played in this?

 UK-based international development organisation Feed the Minds (link opens to charity’s website, in a new window), partnered with Pakistan-based NRDP (National Rural Development Program) to establish 100 women’s health committees with 700 members in the area.

 Over 100 local women are now trained to become safe, community birth attendants, enabling them to help their immediate families, as well as pass their knowledge on to others.

 The community birth attendants are paired up with doctors from health centres.
 Using smartphones, the doctors provide practical and emotional support for both the attendant and mothers-to-be – working as a cost-effective method for the organisation to achieve widespread local healthcare.

 “Using SMS messaging, trained doctors are able to relay messages and instructions to community birth attendants in rural locations, providing them with vital information, whilst supporting mothers during childbirth,” advised Albha Bowe, Programme Director from Feed the Minds.

 “Aside from communication via text, the phones are also used to store and access important records about the mother’s health.
 If a situation or symptoms are presented that are outside of the training of the community birth attendant, they can seek medical advice from the doctor, using the mobile phone service.
 The doctor then provides feedback on whether they feel the condition can be resolved at home or the individual should be referred to the local hospital.”

 “I have performed 82 deliveries and referred 23 complicated cases to health facilities – saving 7 lives through this smartphone referral mechanism.
 I have also provided counselling to 371 pregnant women on nutrition, care, family planning, vaccination and hygiene issues.”

-To find out more about the work of Feed the Minds, visit their website (opens to charity’s website).
+To find out more about the work of Feed the Minds, visit their website (link opens in new window to charity’s website).